5418XR/StackVideoFirefly/README.md

 ## Description

 This simple Python project aims to quickly complete the task of accumulation by capturing the faint light emitted by fireflies.
-The project focuses on accumulating small pieces of data or results to achieve a larger goal.
+The project focuses on the image stack function itself, avoiding the high price you pay for a computer that supports intense video processing and unnecessary professional photo post-processing tools.

-The application simulates the behavior of fireflies and collects the light emitted by each individual firefly.
+The application simulates the behavior of fireflies and collects the light emitted by each individual firefly from videos.
 It then accumulates this light over time to create a comprehensive dataset that represents the collective luminosity of the fireflies.

 ## Features